skeithyip/data-grid/README.md

 ### Note
 ___

 This project is not meant to be used as dependency.
-This is just a demonstration of one way to use React Virtualized's Infinite Scroll together with data grouping.
+This is just a demonstration of combining React Virtualized's Infinite Scroll with data grouping.

-Please feel free to look at (or even copy) the soucre code.
+Please feel free to look at (or even copy) the source code.
 Unit tests have also been provided to help understand the flow.

 ### Limitations
 ___